Amr2812/software-environment-concepts/content/basics.md

 It is the process of identifying users and validating who they claim to be.
 One of the most common and obvious factors to authenticate identity is a password.
 If the user name matches the password credential, it means the identity is valid, and the system grants access to the user.

+You can learn more about [Authentication Types in this section](/backend#authentication-types)

 ### Authorization

 Authorization happens after a user’s identity has been successfully authenticated.
 It is about offering full or partial access rights to resources like database, funds, and other critical information to get the job done.